Is it time for US teachers to carry guns?

 "Teachers aren't really supposed to have favourites but you know, you have the ones that are close to you," she said.
 "But if that student made the poor decision to endanger everyone, I'm going to have to do something about it."

-The five volunteers at Fleming High - one woman and four men - were subjected to background checks and a voice stress analysis, similar to a lie detector test, said school superintendent Steve McCracken.
+The volunteers at Fleming High were subjected to background checks and a voice stress analysis, similar to a lie detector test, said school superintendent Steve McCracken.
 All five passed and now carry guns in the school.

 "At the end of the day, no one in our school or community is in favour of having guns, but if a bad guy comes to the school we are now able to take care of it," he said.